TechHutTV/homelab/monitoring/README.md

 ```
 docker compose logs
 ```
-To make configuration changes, simple save the edits you make and restart the stack.
+To make configuration changes, simply save the edits you make and restart the stack.
 ```
 docker compose restart
 ```